 Many divorces involve the resolution of significant issues related to property division, child custody, spousal support, child support, and other matters that make it important for each spouse to have an advocate.
 This process is often stressful and complicated, so it is useful to seek professional legal advice to help pursue your goals.
-With the guidance of an experienced family law attorney, however, people can be sure that their interests and the interests of their children are fairly represented.
+With the guidance of an experienced New Jersey family law attorney, however, people can be sure that their interests and the interests of their children are fairly represented.
 At Goldstein Law Group, our Middlesex and Monmouth County divorce lawyers are ready to assist you in tackling the issues that may arise during divorce.Grounds for Divorce in New Jersey

 The state of New Jersey has both "fault" and "no-fault" divorces.
 There are two types of no-fault divorce.
 The first is based on a separation.
 Couples have to live apart for at least 18 months before the start of divorce proceedings.
 In the second type, the couple must have experienced irreconcilable differences for at least six months before starting proceedings.
 Irreconcilable differences are those that indicate there is no chance of reconciliation.